drupalprojects/po_translations_report/README.txt

 REQUIREMENTS
 ------------

-Local module is required to reuse the same checks for HTML Allowness.[1]
+Locale module is required to reuse the same checks for HTML Allowness.[1]

 CONFIGURATION
 -------------